Magneto (film character): President of Genosha and the Dark Phoenix

 In the 1990s, Lehnsherr becomes protector and president of an island of mutants in exile, Genosha.
 He is visited by a Jean Grey in distress.
 She asks him how he managed to stop hurting people; he explains that he stopped killing because he had already slain many in revenge and it ultimately didn't make him feel any better.
 He notices blood on her shirt and asks whose blood it is, but she refuses to answer.
 U.S. military forces arrive, but the target turns out to be Jean and not Lehnsherr, and she responds violently, forcing Lehnsherr to use his own powers to stop her from doing further damage.
 After she forces the troops to withdraw, Lehnsherr banishes Jean from Genosha, explaining that he's protecting its citizens from her.
 Hank McCoy then seeks Lehnsherr out, revealing that she killed Raven, and he now wants Lehnsherr's help in finding the out of control Jean to put an end to her rampage.
 After some more talk, Lehnsherr retrieves a duplicate of his old helmet that En Sabah Nur made for him and prepares for the confrontation.
 Erik meets Charles Xavier and some of the X-Men outside the house where Jean is; Xavier warns Erik that if the public sees the mutants fighting each other on the street, they will see them as "violent freaks", and all they had achieved for mankind's tolerance of them may be lost.
 In spite of this, Hank, Erik and a few of his Genoshian compatriots prepare to storm the mansion, causing the very damage Xavier warned them about.
 Inside the mansion, Erik finds Jean in company with Vuk, a woman unknown to him.
 He attempts to kill Jean, but she fights back, breaks his helmet and telekinetically throws him out of the building.
 Lehnsherr and his fellow mutants are captured by the military, who put collars on them to negate their powers and put them on a train.
 Unknown assailants arrive, in league with Vuk; they are all revealed to be alien shapeshifters who once lost their home planet to the Phoenix Force and now hope to exploit the flawed Jean, its newest host, with the hopes of clearing the Earth to be their new home.
 After the military is bested, a soldier on board disables the mutants' collars, allowing them to defeat the aliens.
-After the battle, Erik meets with Charles as a friend, bringing with him a chess board and finally reconciles from their old differences.
+After the battle, Erik meets with Charles as a friend, bringing with him a chess board and finally reconciling from their old differences.